 Life outside the classroom

-"I enjoyed the opportunities to explore French culture and I liked the historical feeling of both Reims and Paris, and felt a strong presence of arts and culture in France." - Cindy, Canada
+"I enjoyed the opportunities to explore French culture.
+I liked the historical feeling of both Reims and Paris, and felt a strong presence of arts and culture in France." - Cindy, Canada

 For more information about life in Reims and Paris, sign up for the Summer School newsletter.